cdvelop/tinystring/docs/betterment/ISSUE_DICTIONARY.md

-# TinyString Dictionary Integration - Technical Design Document
+# fmt Dictionary Integration - Technical Design Document

 ## Executive Summary

-This document outlines the integration of multilingual error message support into the TinyString library, maintaining its core philosophy of minimal binary size while providing optional translation capabilities.
+This document outlines the integration of multilingual error message support into the fmt library, maintaining its core philosophy of minimal binary size while providing optional translation capabilities.
 The implementation follows a hybrid approach with zero dependencies and full TinyGo/WebAssembly compatibility.

 ## Problem Statement

 Modern applications require internationalized error messages from the beginning of development.
-Currently, TinyString provides excellent error handling but only in English.
+Currently, fmt provides excellent error handling but only in English.
 Users need:

 1. Multilingual error messages for better user experience
 2. Minimal impact on binary size (critical for WebAssembly)